-Today was a different matter.
-She had taken time off work not for trips to the seaside, but to deal with a problem.
+Today she had other things on her mind.
+Susan had taken time off work not for trips to the seaside, but to deal with a problem.
 It was with an air of defiance that she took her daily tablets with the last dregs of her tea.
-After depositing her dirty crockery into the sink and the deceased kettle into the bin, Susan hurriedly applied her make-up, overdoing the foundation as usual.
-In her bedroom, she pulled the sleep-hypnosis tape, prescribed by her doctor, from her cassette player and stuffed it resolutely into her handbag.
-Grabbing her coat, she went to the front door and reached for the latch.
+After depositing her dirty crockery into the sink and the deceased kettle into the bin, she resolutely returned to her bedroom to get ready.
+Susan hurriedly applied her make-up, overdoing the foundation as usual.
+Opening the cassette player by her bed, she removed the sleep-hypnosis tape prescribed by her doctor and stuffed it into her handbag.
+Susan grabbed her coat, went to the front door and reached for the latch.

 What she saw in the mirror made her pause.
 For a while now she had been trawling Croydon’s charity shops and buying interesting clothes, yet to date had not ventured outside in anything more exciting than the dull trouser suits she wore for work.
 She glanced to her bedroom door and thought of the mound of second-hand fashion lying on the floor next to her bed.
 Today was supposed to be the day things changed.

 “What the hell,” she murmured.
-“I’m already late, whatever I do.”
+“I’m bound to be late, whatever I do.”

 She found that thought vaguely comforting.
 Twenty minutes later, she was back at the front door, ready to go.
 The lilac jacket and skirt she had selected from the pile had not been in fashion for years and clashed with her favoured brown knee-high boots, but she liked the colour and the ensemble fitted surprisingly well.
 Picking up her coat and handbag, she paused by a photograph on the wall, the only picture she owned of her long-dead parents.